STarLo-rd/problem-solving/README.md

 # problem-solving
-problems on leetcode and hackathon to tune my coding level
+problems on leetcode and hackerrank to tune my coding level